CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/08-intro-web.md

   </a>
 </figure>

 Once you've created your `index.html` file, you can either leave it blank or add some HTML code.
-Now the key thing is to remember to **commit** your HTML page.
-Remember committing is how we save things on GitHub.
-So you can either commit via the command line with your VS Code Terminal or via the GitHub website.

-Now, GitHub should start automatically hosting your website at `https://yourusername.github.io`.
+Then once you do our standard git workflow of `add`, `commit`, and `push`, your website will be live as GitHub should start automatically hosting your website at `https://yourusername.github.io`.

 <figure>
   <a href="{{site.baseurl}}/assets/images/github_pages_settings_html.png">